On Politics (The Status of All Things)

 It means you don’t know all of me by a status photo image.
 You see deeper than my color.
 You don’t see female and make assumptions.
 Or Christian and make judgments.
 Or author.
 Or apathetic.
 Or silent… It means you know I cry every time I read that soul-wrenching book on my desk.

 It means you know where I serve, donate, pray in solitude, worship, receive grace, and how I try to love.

-It means I don’t have to prove an idealized definition of perfection in a status update.
-You know I put one faith foot in front of the other, day in and day out, chasing Jesus, picking up His cross and following Him, again and again and trying again, messing up, falling flat, imperfect and in love with our Savior… and you, blessed friend, have offered me grace and forgiveness and unconditional love.
+It means I don’t have to prove an idealized definition of perfection to you.
+You know I put one faith-foot in front of the other, day in and day out, chasing Jesus, picking up His cross and following Him, again and again and trying again, messing up, falling flat, imperfect and in love with our Savior… and you, blessed friend, have offered me grace and forgiveness and unconditional love.
 (No social status update required.)

 It means you know my flaws.
 My hopes.
 Where and why I dream-chase after God’s call for my life.
 You know I see believers who have a radical love for Jesus and I too want what they have — because I want Him to be my voice.
 That voice may not be the same platform as another’s, but that’s okay.
 He’s given us different voices, different perspectives, an array of life experiences, lenses, and spaces in which to communicate the love He wants the world to see.

-It means instead of taking my word as the gospel truth on politics, on belief, on silence, on anything… you know I’ll instead point to Him.
+It means instead of taking my word as the gospel truth on politics, on belief, on silence, on anything… you know I’ll point you to JESUS.
 And His Gospel.
 That I’ll tell you why I believe what I do and why those convictions are so strong on my heart — and then I’ll tell you to go on the exciting journey of finding it out for yourself.
 To dig into the life-blood of His Word and research, research, research who you are through that lens, maybe for the first and deepest time.

 It means you don’t need to hear from me because you’d rather hear from Him.
 Because it’s not my faith, but yours.
 Yours and His, together.